hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

 **DISCLAIMER: this branch will contain a Django application.
 This is not finished yet, and this branch may be rebased**

-Simple *Node.JS* + *Socket.IO* application integrated to *Python* using *Redis* and published to the web using *Nginx*.
+Simple *Node.JS* + *Socket.IO* application integrated to *Python/Django* using *Redis* and published to the web using *Nginx*.
-Python isn't really required... any language that can publish to Redis will be able to send asynchronous notifications to users.
+Python/Django isn't really required... any language that can publish to Redis will be able to send asynchronous notifications to users.

 This **IS NOT** a *public chat* nor *message broadcast* example.
 Each user get it's own notifications.

 ### Overview

-* the **Python** application emulates a **normal web application**.
+* the **Python/Django** application is a simple web application.
 There's where the business logic should exists.
 This is the applications that knows who is the current logged in users (the `request.user` in Django), knows the *userId* (the `request.user.id` in Django).
 To share the *userId* with Node.JS, a random UUID is generated (called `uuidCookie`), and is stored in Redis for 5 seconds.

 * the **Node.JS** has no business logic, it's a generic application that retransmits the messages received from Redis to Socket.IO.
 Node.JS receives the `uuidCookie` from the browser, and retrieves the *userId* from Redis.
 The *userId* is used to generate the Redis channel name (for example: '/app/user/*USER_ID*/notifications').
 A subscription to that channes is done, and each received message is re-sent to the browser using Socket.IO.